byjg/php-phpthread/docs/limitations.md

   you are sharing.
 - If you are using thread in threads or Promises, there will be some files left in the tmpfs filesystem.
   You can remove them by calling the `Thread::gc()` or `Promise::gc()` method by the end of the execution.

+## Promises won't work with PHP ZTS

+So far, the Promises won't work with PHP ZTS.